Skip to main content

 A middle path that many Palisades homeowners are pursuing: rebuild like-for-like now to qualify for expedited permitting, then pursue additions or upgrades through separate permit applications after occupancy.
 This approach requires careful coordination with your architect and contractor but can meaningfully compress your return-home timeline.

-Realistic Rebuild Costs in Pacific Palisades in 2026
+What Are the Realistic Rebuild Costs in Pacific Palisades in 2026?

 Construction costs in Pacific Palisades are among the highest in Southern California even in normal market conditions.
 Post-fire demand, materials inflation, and the complexity of hillside construction have pushed costs higher still.
 Based on current market conditions: